$1/k$-homogeneous long solenoids

 We want to prove that $S(\Lambda_n,\vec{p})$ is $\frac{1}{n+1}$-homogeneous.
 It will be helpful to first prove the following lemma.
-Recall that it is well known that 1-dimensional Vietoris solenoids (inverse limits of circles with p-fold covering maps as bonding maps) have a base that consists of open sets homeomorphic to $\mathbb C\times (0,1)$, where $\mathbb C$ is a Cantor set.
-It is easy to see that the non-metric solenoids we consider will have a similar property, where $(0,1)$ is replaced by a basic open set (i.e., an arc) in $\Sigma$.
+Note that 1-dimensional Vietoris solenoids (inverse limits of circles with p-fold covering maps as bonding maps) have a base that consists of open sets homeomorphic to $\mathbb C\times (0,1)$, where $\mathbb C$ is a Cantor set.
+It is easy to see that the nonmetric solenoids we consider will have a similar property, where $(0,1)$ is replaced by a basic open set (i.e., an arc) in $\Sigma$.
 For completeness sake we sketch a proof of this fact (in a more general form that has essentially the same proof).

 \begin{lemma} Let $S=\varprojlim \{\phi_{n},\Sigma^{(n)},n\in\mathbb{N}\}$ be an inverse limit of locally connected spaces in which the bonding maps are finite-to-one (but at least $2$-to-one) covering maps.
 Suppose also that each point $x\in \Sigma$ is contained in an open set $O$ which for all $n$ is evenly covered by the map $\phi_{n,1}=\phi_1\circ\phi_2\circ...\circ\phi_{n-1}:\Sigma^{(n)}\mapsto \Sigma$.
 Then any point $\vec{x}\in S$ has a local open base of sets $U$ homeomorphic to $U_1\times \mathbb C$, where $U_1=\pi_1(U)$ is connected and $\mathbb C$ is the Cantor set. \end{lemma}